PDFen/pdfen-api-php-examples/README.md

 # pdfen-api-php-examples
 PHP examples how to link to the API of PDFen.com

 Not a PHP developer?
-But you are a programmer?
+But you are a developer?
 Then these PHP examples should still make it clear how to call the REST API of PDFen.com.
 However do not hesitate to contact us contact@pdfen.com if you have any questions, remarks or need help.

 INSTALLATION